Zadigo/simplecron/README.md

 # Simple Cron

 Simplecron is a simple and lightweight Python library for scheduling tasks using cron-like syntax.
 It allows you to define jobs that run at specific intervals or times, making it easy to automate repetitive tasks in your applications.
+This project was inspired by [**schedule.**](https://github.com/dbader/schedule)

 ## Creating a schedule